TonyPhipps/Meerkat/README.md

 # THRecon
 -Threat Hunting Reconnaissance Toolkit-

-Collect pertitent information for cyber threat hunting on your systems using this toolkit.
-Alternatively, ingest the output into an analysis tool like ELK or Splunk to quickly pinpoint anomolous systems.
-Requires Powershell 5.0 or above on the "scanning" device (requirements vary on target devices per tool).
+Collect pertitent information for incident response / threat hunting on your systems using this toolkit.
+Alternatively, ingest the output into an analysis tool like ELK, Graylog, or Splunk to quickly pinpoint anomolous results.
+Requires Powershell 5.0 or above on the "scanning" device (in most cases, Powershell 3.0 or higher on target systems).

 ## Information Collected
 | Host Info | Processes* | Services | Autoruns | Drivers |